DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Introduction

-Motivated by this, we present a synthetic privacy-preserving data publishing algorithm -- \textit{Differentially Private Class-Centric Data Aggregation (DP-CDA)}, that integrates several data samples from the same class.
-More specifically, we (uniformly) randomly select $l$ data samples from a specific class, and then induce Gaussian noise (parameterized by variance terms $\sigma_x$, $\sigma_y$) to generate each synthetic data sample.
-This distilled dataset is subsequently utilized in the conventional training process within deep learning frameworks.
-Few samples of the synthetic data samples for different algorithm parameters are shown in Figure~\ref{fig:fig1}, whereas detailed results are presented in Section~\ref{sec:res}.
+Motivated by this, we present a synthetic privacy-preserving data publishing algorithm -- \textit{Differentially Private Class-Centric Data Aggregation (DP-CDA)}.
+More specifically, we (uniformly) randomly select $l$ data samples from a specific class for mixing and then induce Gaussian noise (parameterized by variance terms $\sigma_x$, $\sigma_y$) to generate each synthetic data sample.
+This distilled dataset is subsequently utilized in the conventional training process of ML and DL frameworks.
+A few samples of the synthetic data generated by the proposed algorithm for different privacy levels are shown in Figure~\ref{fig:fig1}, whereas detailed results are presented in Section~\ref{sec:res}.
 We summarize our main contributions below:

-\begin{itemize} \item We analyze the synthetic data generation algorithm to achieve a tighter overall privacy guarantee. \item We investigate the effect of order of mixture \( l \) on the performance of the model trained on the synthetic data.
-We empirically demonstrate that for a given dataset and privacy level, there exists an \emph{optimal} $l^*$ for which the model performance peaks, as illustrated in the toy plot in Figure~\ref{fig:fig2}. \item Lastly, through our tighter theoretical analysis and experimental validation, we demonstrate that the synthetic data generation algorithm can achieve a given level of privacy while ensuring better accuracy compared to existing approaches. \end{itemize}
+\begin{itemize} \item We analyze the synthetic data generation algorithm to achieve a tighter overall privacy guarantee compared to existing works. \item We investigate the effect of order of mixture \( l \) on the performance of the ML model trained on the generated synthetic data.
+More specifically, we investigated the performance of our proposed approach on four real datasets (among which three are image datasets and one is tabular dataset).
+We empirically demonstrate that for a given dataset and privacy level, there exists an \emph{optimal} $l^*$ for which the model performance peaks, as illustrated in the toy plot in Figure~\ref{fig:fig2}. \item Through our tighter theoretical analysis and experimental validation, we demonstrate that the synthetic data generation algorithm can achieve a given level of privacy while ensuring better utility compared to existing approaches. \end{itemize} The remainder of this paper is organized as follows.
+In Section~\ref{sec:rel_work}, we review relevant literature and highlight key developments in the field.
+In Section~\ref{sec:Definitions}, we outline the necessary background and formally define the problem setting.
+We describe the proposed algorithm in detail in Section~\ref{sec:proposed-method}.
+In Section~\ref{sec:res}, we present the experimental results to demonstrate the effectiveness of the proposed approach.
+In Section~\ref{sec:limit}, we discuss the limitations of our method and outline potential directions for future work.
+Finally, in Section~\ref{sec:conc}, we conclude the paper with a summary of our main contributions.

-\textbf{Related Works. }Several differentially private data publishing algorithms have been proposed over the years~\cite{xiao2010differential, zhang2017privbayes}.
-Zhu et al. conducted a comprehensive analysis of these algorithms, offering a clear and detailed overview~\cite{zhu2017differentially}.
-However, these algorithms face challenges when scaling with larger data sets.
-That is, the computational complexity increases significantly with high-dimensional data, often exhibiting exponential growth~\cite{lee2019synthesizing}.
-As a result, many of these algorithms can become impractical for deep learning applications, particularly those that involve high-dimensional datasets.